SackeyDavid/Africa-DSI-Quiz/README.md

 If link is broken use X in Q1.ipynb file

 Q2.
-This was a brain teaser question available here and brainly https://brainly.in/question/19781664
+This was a brain teaser question available here on brainly https://brainly.in/question/19781664

 Q3.
 Consider the binomial model, where the variable X is the total number of failures from a set of N produced electronic components.
 Let p be the probability of a failure and x the number of failures during a one year observation period.
 What is the standard deviation of the maximum likelihood estimator given that there were 37 failures observed out of a group of 840 electronic components during the one year observation period?